Skip to main content

 We chose Elixir and the BEAM VM for three reasons:

-Why Rust for Narsil
+Why Rust for the Security NIF

 The security analyzer must be fast, memory-safe, and impossible for the agent to corrupt.
 Rust provides all three.
 The NIF boundary creates a hard separation between the agent's mutable world and the immutable security core.